Adaptive $k$NN graph model: Methods

 \subsubsection{Embedding Precomputed Intelligence into HNSW}

-We construct a HNSW graph, but with a fundamental architectural modification.
-Instead of storing only raw data, each node in our graph is an ``intelligent'' container storing the precomputed classification result.
+We construct an HNSW graph, but with a fundamental architectural modification.
+Instead of storing only raw data, each node in our graph is an intelligent container storing the precomputed classification result.

-For every training node $j$, we compute a \textbf{weighted consensus label} $\hat{y}_j$ during the training phase:
+For every training node $j$, we compute a weighted consensus label $\hat{y}_j$ during the training phase: